 You can see why it’s important to really take a look at your finances as they are today before taking on any other burdens.
 Assess what you need the loan funds for and how necessary that is in the grand scheme of your other financial goals.

-We know that cash can be tight and a loan can help lighten the load in the short-term.
+We know that cash can be tight and short-term loans can help lighten the load.
 But it’s also vital that you think about how to sustain your finances in the long run so that you avoid getting caught in a never-ending cycle of debt.

-Other Types of Financing for Bad Credit Borrowers
+Other Types of Financing for Poor Credit Borrowers

-Guaranteed loans with no credit check are certainly an option if you need a lump sum of cash.
+Installment loans are certainly an option if you need a lump sum of cash.
 But take a look at a few other forms of financing as well.